tyseer2335/forecast-ai/scrum-update/week-3/individual-contributions.md

 - Resolved some minor merge conflicts
 - Added mockup images drawn by Tyseer
 - Reviewed some PRs
+- Added a rough draft for the key features on README.md

 ### Yehyun Lee:
 - Conducted 2 team meetings, 2 partner meetings, and markdown minutes/notes.